interlay/interbtc-spec/docs/spec/replace.rst

 2. *oldVault* submits a replace request, indicating how much BTC is to be migrated by calling the :ref:`requestReplace` function.

-   * *oldVault* is required to lock some amount of DOT collateral (:ref:`replaceGriefingCollateral`) as griefing protection, to prevent *oldVault* from holding *newVault*'s DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).
+   * *oldVault* is required to lock some amount of DOT collateral (:ref:`fee_scalar_replace_griefing_collateral`) as griefing protection, to prevent *oldVault* from holding *newVault*'s DOT collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).

 3. Optional: *oldVault* can withdraw the request by calling the :ref:`withdrawReplace` function with a specified amount.
 For example, if *oldVault* requested a replacement for 10 tokens, and 2 tokens have been accepted by some *newVault*, then it can withdraw up to 8 tokens from being replaced.